andres57706/guidance-server/README.md

 The server it's already receiving data from the **serial_port_test** module this is only for developing purposes.
 You must adapt the **serial_port** module (file path location: /src/services/serial_port.js) in order to receive data from you serial port

 To use the **serial_port** module yout have to change the module used in www file (located in ./src/bin/www)

+- To change the status view modify the view located in (./src/views/status.ejs)